 Spicy Kani Salad:

 - Use all the ingredients from above plus 1 tablespoon sriracha sauce or more.

 - Take cucumber slices in the palm of your hands and squeeze out as much water as you can – be careful not to break the slices.

 - Put cucumber, imitation crab and shallot in a bowl and briefly toss.

-- Serve or keep refrigerated for up to 3 days.
+This Kani Salad will keep refrigerated for up to 2 days.